Approved July 2004

 - The Editor of The CRIV Sheet, assisted by the Assistant Editor, actively plans the content of each issue, solicits articles, edits submissions for content and style, and writes the "Editor's Corner" column.

 - The Editor communicates regularly with the CRIV Chair about the content of upcoming issues, particularly as the deadline nears.
-The CRIV Chair reviews a copy of each issue before its final submission to the AALL Director of Publications.
+The CRIV Chair reviews a copy of each issue before its final submission to the AALL Publications Manager.

-- The AALL Director of Publications is responsible for the publication of The CRIV Sheet.
-Because The CRIV Sheet is an insert in the AALL Spectrum, its length has been limited to 16 pages.
+- The AALL Publications Manager is responsible for the publication of The CRIV Sheet.

-The copy deadline (articles due to the Editor) for The CRIV Sheet should be approximately ten days before the "final copy deadline" for AALL Spectrum articles.
-The AALL Director of Publications will provide the Editor with an annual list of these dates.
-This gives the Editor and Assistant Editor time to compile and edit the issue before sending it on to the AALL Director of Publications.
+The copy deadline (articles due to the Editor) for The CRIV Sheet should be approximately ten days before the "final copy deadline" set by the AALL Publications Manager.
+The AALL Publications Manager will provide the Editor with an annual list of these dates.
+This gives the Editor and Assistant Editor time to compile and edit the issue before sending it on to the AALL Publications Manager.
 The issue must be submitted electronically.
-The AALL Director of Publications then reviews the issue and edits it to conform to AALL Spectrum guidelines.
-Once ready, the AALL Director of Publications sends a copy back to the Editor, who distributes it to the Chair and Assistant Editor for final review.
-The Editor then notifies the AALL Director of Publications of any needed changes.
+The AALL Publications Manager then reviews the issue and edits it to conform to AALL Style guidelines.
+Once ready, the AALL Publications Manager sends a copy back to the Editor, who distributes it to the Chair and Assistant Editor for final review.
+The Editor then notifies the AALL Publications Manager of any needed changes.

 - Each year the Chair of the CRIV appoints a first-year member of the committee to be the new Assistant Editor.
 The Assistant Editor assists, and is trained by, the current Editor.
 At the end of the year, the Assistant Editor becomes the Editor of the next volume, at which time a new Assistant Editor is appointed.